oVirt/ovirt-site/source/develop/index.md

 Before writing any code, please check the subproject coding standards in the README file.
 If there is no mention about coding standards, try to follow the coding style used within the subproject existing sources.

-You can find us on both our mailing list and IRC if you run into trouble when selecting issues or setting up your development environment or if you have questions.
+You can find us on both our [Mailing lists](/community/about/mailing-lists.html) and [IRC](/community/about/contact.html#irc) or [Matrix](/community/about/contact.html#matrix) if you run into trouble when selecting issues or setting up your development environment or if you have questions.

 ## Setting up a development environment

 Each subproject should have instructions on how to setup your development environment to be able to develop and test your changes.
-If you don't find adequate documentation and you need help, please contact us on IRC or on the [devel@ovirt.org](https://lists.ovirt.org/archives/list/devel@ovirt.org/) mailing list.
+If you don't find adequate documentation and you need help, please contact us on [IRC](/community/about/contact.html#irc), on [Matrix](/community/about/contact.html#matrix) or on the [devel@ovirt.org](https://lists.ovirt.org/archives/list/devel@ovirt.org/) mailing list.

 </section>